 You’ll want to investigate the software’s compatibility, dig into what the new features are, and read up on what new features are, and aren’t, included in the beta.

-Remember, not everything Apple showed off on stage during WWDC 2021 is in this beta, and some of the new features may not arrive until the first official release in the fall.
+Remember, not everything Apple showed off on stage during WWDC 2021 is in the beta, and some of the new features may not arrive until the first official release in the fall.
 Or, in some cases, even later.